Pterosaur Eyewitness

 “It was either 1987 or 88, when my mother used to work an evening shift at our local superstore . . .
 I was too young to be left at home (aged 10 then).
 The sky was clear and I was watching the stars when something caught my eye.
 It was a glowing object which seemed to open up to what I thought looked like a dragon.
 I was too shocked to tell my father . . . and I never told anyone about this until I met [my husband].”

-The strange phrase “dinosaur bird” or “flying dinosaur” may easily through off an adult who hears an excited child try to explain what was encountered.
-But the age of the eyewitness does not in itself invalidate a sighting.
+The strange phrase “dinosaur bird” or “flying dinosaur” may easily throw off an adult who hears an excited child try to explain what was encountered, but the young age of an eyewitness does not in itself invalidate a sighting report.
+Let’s now consider sightings involving more than one generation of a human family.

 .